 Attacks against wireless networks, IoT devices, and the physical-digital boundary.

-- Evil Twin Wi-Fi: Man-in-the-Middle Access Points — Rogue access points that clone legitimate SSIDs to intercept corporate traffic
+- Man-in-the-Middle on Wi-Fi: What Evil Twin Access Points Actually Look Like — Rogue access points that clone legitimate SSIDs to intercept corporate traffic

-- IoT Botnet: Building a DDoS Army from Smart Devices — How Mirai and its successors turn cameras and routers into weapons
+- IoT Botnet: Your Smart Cameras Are DDoSing Someone Right Now — How Mirai and its successors turn cameras and routers into weapons

-- Satellite Communication Hacking: Attacking VSAT and GPS — Intercepting and spoofing satellite links that critical infrastructure depends on
+- Satellite Hacking: The Viasat Attack That Took Out Ukraine’s Internet in 1 Hour — Intercepting and disabling satellite links that critical infrastructure depends on

 Emerging Threats